 Here's a shortlist of relevant facts I found that matter when analyzing a debtor's chances at proving undue hardship using the Brunner Test:

 - Are the loans private or federal student loans?
 Loans from the Department of Education are harder to discharge than private loans because they offer income-driven repayment plans and loan forgiveness programs.

 - Are you eligible for an income-driven repayment plan? $0-low monthly payments make passing the test hard.

 - Are you or your dependents disabled?
-Disabilities that negatively affect your ability to work increase your chances of getting a discharge.
+Disabilities that limit the type of work you can perform and how often you can do it increase your chances of getting a discharge.